+From the architect.
 Standing at the foot of the Alps is the highly contemporary Holy Cross Church in Chur, Switzerland.
 Designed by Basel born Swiss architect Walter Förderer, the church evokes strong features of Brutalism.

 The polygonal tower at the south west corner of the building is the dominant feature that contains four bells: the trinity bell, the cross bell, the peace bell, and the Marien bell.

 The dark semi-circular interior was built entirely out local concrete and wood materials that contrast with each other creating a powerful sacred space.

 More interestingly, are the numerous visible details of the structure and materials, such as the wood textured concrete, the pews locking into the concrete face, and the integration of the handrails into the composition.